chrisdew/protostream/README.md

 ProtoStream is a [Stream Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform).
 Its input is a stream of fragments of wrapped protobuf messages.
 Its outputs are discrete Protocol Buffer messages, which can be decoded by the library of your choice.

+It's sort-of a SAX parser for Protocol Buffers.
+(You can only pull out one level of wrapped messages, rather than making arbitrary queries.)

 Theory
 ------